Ricardo-Dapp/current-weather-app/README.md

 # current-weather-app
-Allows the user to search for the current weather is a city
+Allows the user to search for the current weather in a city